albertllousas/kata-mars-rover/README.md

 # kata-mars-rover
-I choose this one to learn and play a bit with Crystal language.
+I chose this one to learn and play a bit with Crystal language.

 Since it is done in an earlier version of Crystal (0.25.1), language features could change.